 By design, the DVHRT serves many fewer victims than LAP, which serves all high-risk victims.
 At least one U.S. municipality is trying to implement both protocols simultaneously.

 Several U.S. law enforcement agencies are adopting an IPV risk assessment approach built on the focused deterrence model that served as the framework for the U.S. Department of Justice’s Project Safe Neighborhoods initiative.
-This model — a problem-oriented policing initiative — seeks to prevent violence by directly contacting offenders and sending them a message that their “violence is no longer tolerated.”
+This model — a problem-oriented policing initiative — seeks to prevent violence by directly contacting persons convicted of a violent offense and sending them a message that their “violence is no longer tolerated.”
 When violence does occur, an enforcement strategy guided by state and federal statutes is used.

 With support from the Office of Community Oriented Policing Services, North Carolina’s High Point Police Department and researchers evaluated whether an offender-focused approach reduces IPV homicides.
-Their approach uses criminal history information to classify offenders into four groups organized by severity of risk.
-The lowest risk group includes offenders who have no criminal charge for IPV-related cases but have had a complaint filed against them.
+Their approach uses criminal history information to classify them into four groups organized by severity of risk.
+The lowest risk group includes individuals who have no criminal charge for IPV-related cases but have had a complaint filed against them.
 The second group is made up of those with one IPV-related charge.
-The third group includes offenders with a second IPV charge or offenders who were in the second group but have now committed a court-prohibited behavior (e.g., violation of a protection order).
-The fourth group comprises offenders with three or more IPV-related charges, a violent criminal record that could include at least one IPV-related incident, a violation of a civil protection order, a weapon used during an IPV-related incident, or a prior felony conviction.
+The third group includes persons with a second IPV charge or who were in the second group but have now committed a court-prohibited behavior (e.g., violation of a protection order).
+The fourth group comprises individuals with three or more IPV-related charges, a violent criminal record that could include at least one IPV-related incident, a violation of a civil protection order, a weapon used during an IPV-related incident, or a prior felony conviction.

 The department deploys a series of graduated tactics for each group, beginning with an offender-notification procedure — that is, those in the lowest risk group receive a letter stating that law enforcement sees them as a potential offender.
-The department then uses adaptable monitoring (e.g., an offender is flagged in the records management system) and service provisions such as referring the offender to mental health and substance abuse programs, and at the highest level, a series of increasingly swift and severe criminal justice sanctions (e.g., enhanced prosecution resources).
-This sanction regimen includes periodic call-in meetings, during which law enforcement officials and community members meet with selected offenders to review both the sanctions used to punish the most serious offenders and the community services available that may help them avoid these sanctions.
+The department then uses adaptable monitoring (e.g., an individual is flagged in the records management system) and service provisions such as referring them to mental health and substance abuse programs, and at the highest level, a series of increasingly swift and severe criminal justice sanctions (e.g., enhanced prosecution resources).
+This sanction regimen includes periodic call-in meetings, during which law enforcement officials and community members meet with selected persons who have committed a violent offense to review both the sanctions used to punish the most serious offenders and the community services available that may help them avoid these sanctions.